 "Music has the ability to connect us physically, emotionally and spiritually; expressing that which cannot be put into words and that which cannot remain silent"

 My love of music and interest in psychology brought me to Wellington in 2007 and a BA in music studies focusing on psychology and Maori studies.
 I was interested in how different musical cultures can shape an individual's life and take on personal meaning.
 After finishing my BA I was accepted into a selective Master's of Music Therapy program with Victoria University.
-Two years (and a lot of practical experience) later I graduated and became a fully qualified, registered and certified music therapist.
+Two years (and a lot of practical experience) later I graduated and became a fully qualified, registered and certified music therapist in 2012.